 According to the National Academies, marijuana use is associated with cognitive impairment, including memory, learning, and attention.
 These outcomes can be especially detrimental for youth and supports the need to prohibit the use of marijuana for individuals under 21.
-Because youth's brains are still developing, any substances that can impact cognition are of concern.
+Because youth's brains are still developing, any substances that can affect cognition are concerning.
 Overall, there is moderate evidence of an association between the use of marijuana and negative cognitive outcomes related to memory, learning, and attention.